Is yoga covered by healthcare?

 - Shop the market as only the progressive insurers are offering yoga coverages

-Yoga has reached the point of complete mainstream popularity.
+The yoga industry has reached the point of complete mainstream popularity.
 It is everywhere.
 Just take a drive through the city or town that you live in this evening, and you will likely pass one or two yoga studios, at a minimum.
 They seem to be popping up left and right.

 More and more folks want to attend yoga, but the biggest thing keeping them away is the cost.
 That is where health insurance comes into play.
 Most want to know whether or not health insurance will cover all or at least a part of the yoga classes that you want to take.